MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dev-cross-plat/create-cmdline-predictor.md

 Predictive IntelliSense enhances tab completion by providing suggestions, on the command line, as you type.
 The prediction suggestion appears as colored text following your cursor.
-This enables you to discover, edit, and execute full commands based on matching predictions from the user's history or additional domain-specific plugins.
+This enables you to discover, edit, and execute full commands based on matching predictions from your command history or additional domain-specific plugins.

 ## System requirements